AGMR-Net: Attention Guided Multiscale Recovery framework for stroke segmentation: Results and Discussion

 \subsection{Ablation Studies of Our Method}

-In order to analyze the impact of each module, we performed ablation experiments using these modules and their combinations, and the results of the ablation experiments are shown in Table \ref{table2} to verify that the design modules are effective for improving segmentation accuracy.
+To analyze the impact of each module, we performed ablation experiments using these modules and their combinations, and the results of the ablation experiments are shown in Table \ref{tab:5} to verify that the design modules are effective for improving segmentation accuracy.
 Specifically, we use CPA, CFF, and MDU to represent the three modules respectively.

-It can be seen that adding any of the modules results in a DSC score higher than 0.57.
-We propose the CPA module, which adaptively highlights the target location and extracts features closely related to the lesion area.
-And after fusing the feature maps of different dimensions by CFF module, the boundary expression of the network is optimized, and the accurate boundary also provides the location information of the lesion, and the DSC reaches 0.581, although the precison is reduced to 0.667, the recall is improved to 0.569, and the recall is more meaningful in medical images, which can improve the accuracy of predicting the presence of disease.
-The above two modules are limited to the encoding stage only.
-We recover the image size while better recovering the detailed information of high-level semantic features in the decoding stage by the multi-scale deconvolution upsampling module.
-With the combination of all modules we achieve the best results, which shows the effectiveness of all components.
+It can be seen that adding our proposed modules all results in a higher DSC score than baseline. we propose the CPA module, which adaptively highlights the target spatial information.
+Although it is a coarse-grained form of salient representation that enhances the target information while also enhancing some of the surrounding background information.
+However, the precision and recall of our method are significantly improved, and the DSC is improved to 0.574, which indicates that CPA can guide the network to extract the features of the target in the salient region, solve the inter-class differences and suppress the background noise well.
+The DSC reaches 0.572 and the HD drops to 30.197, indicating that we obtain a more accurate boundary segmentation, while the accuracy improves to 0.701, effectively reducing false negatives, indicating that the CFF module can well solve the challenge of interclass variation.
+The combination of the two modules also improves the DSC to 0.581 and reduces both ASC and HD.
+However, the above two modules are limited to the encoding stage, and the spatial and boundary information highlighted by the modules are lost due to pooling operations.
+For this reason, the upsampling phase of our decoding stage better recovers the detailed information of the high-level semantic features by multi-scale deconvolution of the upsampling modules.
+With the combination of all modules, we achieved the best results, which demonstrates the effectiveness of all components.